evgenyneu/evgenii.com/blog/_posts/2018-09-29-three-body-problem-simulator.md

   <span>(3)</span>
 </div>

 points from the Sun to the Earth.
-Equation 2 also includes the magnitudes of the vectors, which can be calculated as follows, for the case of vector pointing form the Sun to the Earth:
+Equation 2 also includes the magnitudes of the vectors, which can be calculated as follows, for the case of the vector pointing form the Sun to the Earth:

 <div class='Equation isTextCentered'>
   <span></span>